mwshinn/LineStuffUp/README.md

 large graphs, you can use the "nearby" argument to specify a node, and the visualisation will only include nodes directly connected to the given node.

-Optionally, a Graph may also contain the raw images themselves.
+Often, a Graph may also contain the raw images themselves.
 This is accomplished by passing the "image" argument to ``g.add_node``.
-The images will be aggressively compressed with minimal loss in quality through the use of video codecs, with compression rates on high-resolution microscopy images often approaching 100:1.
+The images will be aggressively compressed with minimal loss in quality through the use of video codecs, with compression rates on high-resolution microscopy images often approaching 100:1 or higher.

 When images are included directly, several convenience methods can be used.
 Most notably, the ``GraphViewer`` is a napari viewer that accepts node names as